-- 2.8.1 In some cases, the nature of the mode of assessment may preclude the opportunity for a resit; for example, practice placements where assessment requires the execution of specified activities that are inextricably integrated with the practice-based learning.
+2.9.1 In some cases, the nature of the mode of assessment may preclude the opportunity for a resit; for example, practice placements where assessment requires the execution of specified activities that are inextricably integrated with the practice-based learning.
 In such cases, a student failing to pass the module may be required to repeat the module or year in order to obtain the academic credit.
-Where there is a failure in the provision of a placement, another placement must be secured within the same stage. - 2.8.2 In the case of 4 stage degrees with a 120 credit voluntary/integrated placement or study abroad year, failure in the placement or study abroad year will not normally result in a repeat year but rather a transfer to the 3 stage variant of the course (see Regulation 4.7). - 2.8.3 The exemption of a module from the opportunity to provide a resit must be approved by the University's Academic Board on recommendation from the Academic Regulations and Policy Committee.
+Where there is a failure in the provision of a placement, another placement must be secured within the same stage.

+- 2.9.2 In the case of 4 stage degrees with a 120 credit voluntary/integrated placement or study abroad year, failure in the placement or study abroad year will not normally result in a repeat year but rather a transfer to the 3 stage variant of the course (see Regulation 4.7). - 2.9.3 The exemption of a module from the opportunity to provide a resit must be approved by the Academic Regulations and Policy Committee.
 Appendix B provides a list of such modules which must be clearly flagged to students in all published materials including course handbooks.

-2.9 Repeat stages of study including the automatic right to repeat a failed stage 1
+2.10 Repeat stages of study including the automatic right to repeat a failed stage 1